Portugal Crypto Tax Residency: NHR Is Closed — What Replaced It (2026)

 Portugal Crypto Tax Residency: NHR Is Closed — What Replaced It

-For years the Portugal crypto plan was three letters: NHR.
-That plan is invalid for new movers.
-The classic Non-Habitual Resident regime closed and was replaced from 2025 by IFICI ("NHR 2.0"), which is narrow — researchers and qualified professionals, not passive investors.
-Anyone planning a 2026 move around "getting NHR" is planning around a regime that no longer admits them.
-This is the correction, hedged, as a tax-adviser question.
+For years, Portuguese crypto tax residency planning came down to three letters: NHR.
+That plan no longer works for new movers.
+The classic Non-Habitual Resident regime closed to new entrants and was replaced from 2025 by IFICI ("NHR 2.0"), a deliberately narrow incentive aimed at researchers and qualified professionals — and one that generally excludes passive investors.
+Anyone planning a 2026 relocation around "getting NHR" is planning around a regime that no longer admits them.
+This is the correction, hedged, because Portuguese tax residency is a tax-adviser question.
+For the underlying crypto-tax treatment in Portugal, see the Portugal crypto tax guide.

-- Classic NHR is closed to new entrants — replaced from 2025 by IFICI (Tax Incentive for Scientific Research and Innovation, "NHR 2.0").
+- The classic NHR regime is closed to new entrants — replaced from 2025 by IFICI (Tax Incentive for Scientific Research and Innovation, "NHR 2.0").

-- Those already in NHR generally keep it for its remaining term (transitional) — but new applicants cannot get NHR.
+- Those already admitted to NHR generally keep it for its remaining term under transitional arrangements — but new applicants cannot obtain NHR.

-- IFICI is narrow: ~20% flat for eligible researchers / scientists / startup staff / highly qualified — excludes retirees and passive investors.
+- IFICI is narrow: roughly a 20% flat rate for eligible researchers, scientists, startup staff and specific highly qualified professionals — it excludes retirees and passive investors.

-- No special regime → standard Portuguese system (progressive tax, full reporting) — not a blanket crypto exemption.
+- With no applicable special regime, individuals fall under the standard Portuguese system (progressive tax, full reporting), not a blanket crypto exemption.

-- EU DAC8 expands cross-border crypto reporting from 2026 — residence ≠ low visibility.
+- EU DAC8 expands cross-border crypto reporting from 2026 — residence does not equal low visibility.

-- Changed recently, fact-specific — confirm current rules/eligibility with a Portuguese tax adviser.
-Not legal/tax advice.
+- This changed recently and is fact-specific — confirm current rules and eligibility with a Portuguese tax adviser.
+Not legal or tax advice.

 NHR is closed — this is the headline